 Request an OWS consultation through our scheduling platform:

 Because seeing something in action is sometimes better than reading about how it works, we’ve created this brief video that shows you how to use our website to request feedback.
 In addition, we've answered some FAQs below.

-Any OSU community member can submit writing for written feedback or schedule a Zoom appointment.
-This includes students, faculty, staff, and alumni.
-However, graduate students working on dissertations, theses, IRB applications, grant applications, manuscripts, and other advanced graduate projects should connect with the Graduate Writing Center for support.
-Additionally, we are happy to support OSU alumni, but we limit alumni to two consultations per term during the year following graduation.
+Any OSU students, faculty, staff, and alumni in their first year following graduation can submit writing for written feedback or schedule a Zoom appointment.
+When scheduling, we prioritize current OSU students.
+Graduate students working on dissertations, theses, IRB applications, grant applications, manuscripts, and other advanced graduate projects should connect with the Graduate Writing Center for support.
 Contact [email protected] for questions about how the OWS can best support you in your writing needs.

 No, you don’t need to have a complete draft to request written feedback or to make an appointment.
 In either modality, you can ask for help getting started with an assignment, brainstorming ideas, and planning out your process.
 In fact, we recommend visiting early in your process and later as you develop your draft or work on revision.
 For written feedback just be sure to upload a document where we ask for a draft (an outline, a brainstorm, etc.) as well as the writing assignment prompt and describe in detail the kind of assistance you would like from the consultant.
 If you are primarily wanting help with brainstorming, we encourage you to try out a Zoom appointment so you and the writing consultant can think together in real-time.

 You can request written feedback on up to three writing projects (or three drafts of the same project) per week.

 You can make Zoom appointments as often as you like.
 We welcome repeat writers as we enjoy being a part of your writing process.
 You cannot schedule an appointment more than two weeks in advance, but we invite you to work with us often.